AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 ## Position

+*Event markers can be placed on the X axis, or be bound to any series on the plot.
+When bound to a series - you can define which value is used in case of multi-value series (e.g. OHLC).
+When there is only one series on the plot and position is set to `"series"` - chart will determine this automatically.*

 By default, event markers are bound to the X-axis.

-You can set their position by calling the {api:anychart.core.stock.eventMarkers.Controller#position}position(){api} method with one of the following parameters:
+To set the position of event markers, call the {api:anychart.core.stock.eventMarkers.Controller#position}position(){api} method with one of the following parameters:

 * `x` –
 * `x` –